pbogdan/cert-utils/README.md

 ## cu build-chain

 ```
-cu build-chain path
+cu build-chain [--include-root] path
 ```

 Build an intermediate certificate chain for an SSL certificate stored in ```path``` and print it on stdout.
+Use the ```--include-root``` flag if you want to include the root certificate in the generated chain.

 The utility assumes that trusted root certificates are located in ```/etc/ssl/certs/```.